The Danish government launches the Technology Pact

 For further press contact:

-Leading Press Counselor at the Ministry of Industry, Business and Financial Affairs, Rasmus Holm Thomsen: +45 91 39 94 55 /.
+Leading Press Counsellor at the Ministry of Industry, Business and Financial Affairs, Rasmus Holm Thomsen: +45 91 39 94 55 /.